A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Time Invariance and Poincar e Transformation

-In our prior work on discretizations of variational formulations of accelerated optimization on normed vector spaces~\cite{duruisseaux2020adaptive}, we performed a very careful computational study of how time-adaptivity and symplecticity of the numerical scheme improve the performance of the resulting numerical optimization algorithm.
-In particular, we observed that time-adaptive Hamiltonian variational discretizations, which are automatically symplectic, and where the adaptive timesteps are informed by the time invariance of the family of $p$-Bregman Lagrangians and Hamiltonians yielded the most robust and computationally efficient numerical optimization algorithms, outperforming fixed-timestep symplectic discretizations, adaptive-timestep non-symplectic discretizations, and Nesterov's accelerated gradient algorithm which is neither time-adaptive nor symplectic.
+The resulting integrator has constant time-step in fictive time $\tau$ but variable time-step in physical time $t$.
+In our prior work on discretizations of variational formulations of accelerated optimization on normed spaces~\cite{duruisseaux2020adaptive}, we performed a very careful computational study of how time-adaptivity and symplecticity of the numerical scheme improve the performance of the resulting numerical optimization algorithm.
+In particular, we observed that time-adaptive Hamiltonian variational discretizations, which are automatically symplectic, with adaptive time-steps informed by the time invariance of the family of $p$-Bregman Lagrangians and Hamiltonians yielded the most robust and computationally efficient numerical optimization algorithms, outperforming fixed-timestep symplectic discretizations, adaptive-timestep non-symplectic discretizations, and Nesterov's accelerated gradient algorithm which is neither time-adaptive nor symplectic.
 As such, it would be desirable to generalize the time-adaptive Hamiltonian variational integrator framework to Riemannian manifolds, and apply it to the variational formulation of accelerated optimization on Riemannian manifolds.